Eric's online journal of myths, legends, memories and an occasional short story.

 “We’re not scared,” I said.

-Hattie took another slug of the laced tea and I knew she wasn’t going anyplace until she’d finished every drop.
+Hattie took another slug of the laced tea, and I knew she wasn’t going anywhere until she finished every drop.
 After settling into Mama’s comfortable rocker, she began her story, her words so low that Sharon Ann and I had to lean forward to hear them over the gusting wind.

 “Marilyn, you and Sharon Ann are such pretty little white girls.
 I was not much older than you are now when I first saw the Gurdon Lights.
 It was about this time of year, maybe just a tad later.
 Sister Selma and me was sitting outside the house in the swing.
 It was way past dark and Mama had called us to come inside at least twice.”